stacks-network/stacks-core/README.md

 Notes:
 - This method is currently only fully supported on Linux.
-- You will need `sudo` access to run the above scripts
+- You will need `sudo` access to run the above scripts, and/or be a member of the `docker` group.
 - You can run more than one instance of this setup per host.
 Allow at least 1 CPU core for each container
-- To configure a different `bitcoind` node, or `utxo_provider` for both containers you must change those settings in both `blockstack-server.ini` and `client.ini` before running the `./docker-tools.sh init-*` commands.
-After `init-*` has been run you must edit the `data/core/server/blockstack-server.ini` and `data/api/client.ini` to change those settings.
+- To configure a different `bitcoind` node, you must edit your `blockstack-server.ini` file before running the `./docker-tools.sh init-*` commands.
+After `init-*` has been run you must edit the `data/core/server/blockstack-server.ini` to change those settings.

 ## Running a Blockstack Core Node